sshiyy/MAD24_P01_Team4/README.md

 **Objective:**

 ```
-The Enchante application aims to facilitate a smooth and delightful eating experience for our customers while concurrently promoting business expansion.
-By giving users a simple way to browse our menu, place orders, and follow delivery in real time, our app seeks to boost sales.
-Additionally, we want to encourage customers to choose Enchante for their dining standards by introducing a point system that rewards repeat business and fosters customer loyalty.
-In order to differentiate Enchante from rivals and maintain our position as a leader in the culinary sector, we constantly work to improve our service and menu options by optimizing restaurant operations and obtaining insightful knowledge about customer needs and feedback.
+The Enchante application aims to facilitate a smooth and delightful eating experience for our customers while
+concurrently promoting business expansion.
+By giving users a simple way to browse our menu, place orders, and
+follow delivery in real time, our app seeks to boost sales.
+Additionally, we want to encourage customers to choose
+Enchante for their dining standards by introducing a point system that rewards repeat business andfosters customer loyalty.
+In order to differentiate Enchante from rivals and maintain our position as a leader in the culinary sector, we constantly
+work to improve our service and menu options by optimizing restaurant operations and obtaining insightful knowledge about
+customer needs and feedback.
 ```

 **Category of application:**